cloud66/help-old/_posts/troubleshooting/2040-02-26-unicorn-issues.md

 3. Quiet and shut down old worker processes
 4. Shut down the existing master

 This mechanism allows for the zero-downtime deployments.
 However, if for some reason the new master or new workers can't start then the old master doesn't kill itself (in an attempt to keep service).
+You can verify this by issuing the following command:

+<code>watch -n 5 'echo UNICORN:; ps aux | grep [u]nicor;'</code>

+This will list the processes run by Unicorn, refreshing every 5 seconds to help you see any updates.

-The first place to look is at your logs in <code>$STACK_PATH/log/*.log</code> to see if there are any error messages.
+You should also look at your logs in <code>$STACK_PATH/log/*.log</code> to see if there are any error messages.
 Based on those error messages, you'll be able to troubleshoot why new workers aren't being initiated with your updated code.